 In recent years, it has been common practice for top managers of traditional large companies to make a journey of discovery into Silicon Valley.
 The extent to which knowledge can be adapted after the trip and will have an impact on one's own culture is another matter.

-Sharing your knowledge with others can become a corporate motto.
-Many unconventional companies see their organization as a social living system.
-This idea has noticeable and visible effects on the handling of information.
-Due to the expected positive interactions and the increase in awareness of the company, high permeability of the filters is lived and promoted by the company management.
-More and more unconventional companies open their doors and invite interested people to learn together with their employees.
+Sharing your own knowledge with others can become a company motto.
+Many unconventional companies conceptualize their organization as social living System on.
+This notion has tangible and visible implications for dealing with Information.
+Due to the positive interactions that can be expected and the increase in the level of awareness of the company, high permeability of the filters is lived and promoted by the company management.
+More and more unconventional companies are opening their doors and inviting interested parties to learn together with their employees.

 The Düsseldorf-based company Sipgate, for example, regularly invites to its own premises to train interested non-members of the organization together with their employees.
 Meetups of other initiators can also be held in the evening at sipgate:

-“At some point we noticed that we were mostly stewing in our own juice.
-Unfortunately, you don't learn that much.
-The pool of knowledge and new ideas was limited. […] We decided to change that and have been holding the Lean DUS evening event since 2014.
+»At some point we noticed that we mainly stew in our own juice.
+Unfortunately, you don't learn that much then.
+The pool of knowledge and new ideas was limited. […] We decided to change that and have been organizing the Lean DUS evening event since 2014.
 Every month we invite well-known speakers […].
-We book an in-house workshop [...] and a public lecture each evening, as part of the Lean DUS «.
+We book an in-house workshop […] and a public one Lecture in the evening, just as part of Lean DUS«.

-The learning opportunities are enormous thanks to this exchange platform, which is jointly visited by internal and external parties.
+The learning opportunities are enormous through this exchange platform, which is jointly attended by internal and external participants.
 The work processes and special features of the corporate culture are also made transparent through regular tours.
-What used to be industrial espionage can become a new understanding of coevolution, as this example shows.
-If a company wants to learn from an unconventional company like sipgate, it is not uncommon for this company to be invited to sipgate's premises to learn with and from each other.
-Internationally, too, companies are looking for exchange among themselves.
+What used to be considered industrial espionage can become a new understanding of coevolution, as illustrated in this example. want one Company learning from an unconventional company like sipgate, it is not uncommon for that company to be invited to sipgate's premises to learn with and from one another.
+Internationally, too, companies are looking for an exchange among themselves.